XanaduAI/strawberryfields/doc/tutorials/starship.rst

 Executing your xbb file using Python
 ====================================
-To execute this file from using Python, you can use a code block like this:
+To execute this file using Python, you can use a code block like this:

 .. code-block:: python3